Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Conclusions

 \section{Conclusions}

 In this study, we developed a generic method of multidimensional reweighting of generator predictions of GeV energy neutrino interaction samples that helps avoid heavy computation in MC generation and enable an efficient reuse of legacy data.
 The samples are reweighted using a boosted decision tree method to match quantities observable in a detector.
 We illustrated the method by using it to reweight the \minerva\ ME CCQE-like \numuC MC sample generated by GENIE v2.12.6 to match a sample generated by GENIE v3.04.00 AR23\_20i\_00\_000.
 The reweighting divides events into categories based on observable particle multiplicity to reduce the potential number of dimensions to consider.
 Reweighters used to estimate weights for a statistically independent GENIE v2 test sample demonstrate the ability reproduce the GENIE v3 AR23 sample's predictions, even for derived variables that were not directly part of the training.
-We also demonstrated that such a method can be used to reproduce measurements of efficiency as would be used in a cross-section measurement in MINERvA.
+We also demonstrated that such a method can be used to reproduce measurements of efficiency as would be used in a cross section measurement in MINERvA.

 For a complete application in MINERvA or other experiments, the method could be generalized to other categories of events, such as single pion production, and to predictions generated by other neutrino interaction generators, such as NuWro or NEUT.
 Systematic uncertainties would need to be evaluated and implemented using the predictions of the target model, rather than the source model.
-This is true even in the case that the source of an uncertainty is common in the two models, such as in the case of axial form factors, because correlations between events in the source and target models in variables not used in the tuning may not be preserved in reweighting.
+This is true even in the case that the source of an uncertainty is common in the two models, such as uncertainty of the axial form factor because correlations between events in the source and target models in variables not used in the tuning may not be preserved in reweighting.
+Our procedure could evaluate systematic uncertainties in a target model by evaluating the changes in the target model for each uncertainty, and explicitly training the reweighting for each such variation.
+While the procedure would consume significantly more computing resources, we deem this approach as tractable since the training and storing of BDT reweight examples we showed in this paper is CPU-efficient and doesn't rely on extensive GPU clusters.

 \FloatBarrier